 English is taught daily in both Reception and Nursery.
-Practitioners use the 'Letters and Sounds' and 'Jolly Phonics' schemes of work to plan daily carpet sessions, which allow children in the early stages to learn initial graphemes/phonemes and then latterly put these skills into practice for both reading and writing.
+Practitioners use the Little Wandle, an accredited phonics scheme of work, to plan daily carpet sessions, which allow children in the early stages to learn initial graphemes/phonemes and then latterly put these skills into practice for both reading and writing.
 Throughout the year children will also be encouraged to write for a purpose linked to the current class topic, and will need to look at basic structure of sentences.
-Handwriting is taught discretely through the Letter Join programme which the school subscribe to.